Russian ballet: Imperial Russian ballet

 In the early 19th century, the theaters were opened up to anyone who could afford a ticket.
 A seating section called a rayok, or 'paradise gallery', consisted of simple wooden benches.
 This allowed non-wealthy people access to the ballet, because tickets in this section were inexpensive.

 One author describes the Imperial ballet as "unlike that of any other country in the world ..."
 The most prestigious of the ballet troupes were those attached to the state-supported theatres.
 The directors of these companies were personally appointed by the tsar, and all the dancers were, in a sense, Imperial servants.
 In the theatre, the men in the audience always remained standing until the tsar entered his box and, out of respect, after the performance, they remained in their places until he had departed.
 Curtain calls were arranged according to a strict pattern: first, the ballerina bowed to the tsar's box, then to that of the theater director, and finally to the general public.

+Influence of Russian ballet on global dance culture

+The influence of Russian ballet extends far beyond its national borders, significantly shaping global dance culture.
+With the establishment of prestigious ballet companies such as the Ballets Russes in the early 20th century, Russian ballet introduced innovative choreography and performance techniques to international audiences.
+This influence was particularly notable in Paris, where the Ballets Russes captivated the public and inspired a new generation of dancers and choreographers.
+Russian ballet's emphasis on technical precision, expressive movement, and dramatic storytelling has become a cornerstone of classical ballet training worldwide.